Aaron Sonin

 cat about-me.txt

-When I'm not studying or working, you can find me hiking, skiing, reading, trying to be funny, or working on one of my projects, which you can check out below.
+When I'm not working, you can find me hiking (and getting lost), skiing a bit too recklessly, reading something that's way over my head, trying a new recipe, or working on one of my projects, which you can check out below.

 ls projects